th2-net/th2-docs/content/common/modules/conn.md

 ### Required pins

-A **th2-conn** box has 3 types of pins:
+A **conn** box has 3 types of pins:

-- `out_raw` - raw messages that go from **th2-conn** to the system.
+- `out_raw` - raw messages that go from **conn** to the system.
-- `in_raw` - raw messages that go from the system to **th2-conn**.
+- `in_raw` - raw messages that go from the system to **conn**.
-- `to_send` - messages that go from a user to **th2-conn**.
+- `to_send` - messages that go from a user to **conn**.

-The **th2-conn** box uses a separate queue to send messages.
+The **conn** box uses a separate queue to send messages.
 It subscribes to that pin at the start and waits for the messages.
 The messages received from that pin will be sent to the target system.
 Also, this component is responsible for maintaining connections and sessions in the cases where it is provided by the communication protocol.
 It can automatically send <term term="heartbeat messages">heartbeat messages</term>, logon/logout commands and requests to retransmit messages between an external system and th2.